MarinaMartin/fostercareplaybook/docs/about.md

 Any state, county (in county-administered systems), or private agency is welcome to join us.
 We also welcome input from any individuals or organizations with expertise and best practices to share!

-Our current members include: California, Indiana, Maryland (Baltimore, Frederick, Montgomery, and Prince George's Counties), Michigan, New Mexico, Ohio, Rhode Island, Virginia (Fairfax County), Washington DC, and Washington State.
+Our current members include: California, Indiana, Maryland (State of Maryland, along with Baltimore, Frederick, Montgomery, and Prince George’s counties), Michigan, New Mexico, Ohio, Rhode Island, Virginia (Fairfax county), Washington DC, and Washington State.

-There is absolutely no cost to participate, and the commitment is just two hours a month. **To join, email marina AT marinanitze DOT com.**
+**There is absolutely no cost to participate, and the commitment is just two hours a month.**

+To join, email marina AT marinanitze DOT com.

 In exchange for participating, members gain:
 * Best practices for improving their processes, in an actionable format (e.g. sample contracts, checklists, policy language, etc.)